 - Transport to and from the airport with VIP services

-- Transportation to and from the Middle East is not included in the price of the tour; if desired, our travel agent can assist you book your flights
+- Transportation to and from the Middle East is not included in the price of the tour.

 The safety and security of our participants is our primary concern.
 We consult with Israel’s security services and receive all security alerts posted by the Security Department of Jewish Agency for Israel (JAFI) and its subsidiary company, The Israel Experience.

 Insurance is not included in any tour package.
 We require tour participants to purchase trip insurance.

 To speak with someone about the Beyond Borders Tour, please call 617-266-7100 or email email@example.com, and we will be happy to answer any questions you may have.